Managed Services Pricing

-Since my early days running IT Matters (Calgary’s Top IT Services Company) one thing I always struggled with was the pricing of Managed IT Services Programs.
+Since my early days running IT Matters (Calgary’s Top IT Services Company), one thing I always struggled with was the pricing of Managed IT Services Programs.

 I consulted my team and asked them, “How much should charge per device?
 How about servers?
 What do we charge for line-of-business applications?
 What about cell phones?”
-There were many factors that affected the pricing of our managed-services offerings.
+There were many factors that affected the pricing of our managed services offerings.

 The reality was that we couldn’t come up with a standard price for managed services.
 Charging by the hour was easy, but to come up with a total pricing plan for managed services was a challenge.

-Windows SQL Servers required more attention that the average file-and-print solution.
+Windows SQL Servers required more attention than the average file-and-print solution.
 Oracle Servers running either Windows or Linux demanded more from our resources.
 Geologists running Accumap needed more service versus the company’s president who just checked email and reviewed the company stock portfolio.

 So, how did we end up pricing our Managed IT Services?
 Using four key criteria: